linnykoleh/Spring/Notes.md

         }
 }
 ```
-- Provide Eureka config to application.properties (or application.yml)
+- Provide Eureka config to `application.properties` (or `application.yml`)
-- To use the Eureka Server in a project, the `spring-cloud-starter-eureka-server` starter project must be included as a dependency of the project
-- `@EnableEurekaServer` annotation, which is responsible for injecting a Eureka server instance into your project.
-- The `discovery.yml` file contains settings for this server
+    - The `application.yml` file contains settings for this server
-	- If the `port` value is not specified, the default value for the port is implicitly set to 8761
         - `waitTimeInMsWhenSyncEmpty` - it was designed so that clients would not get partial/empty registry information until the server has had enough time to build the registry
         - `eureka.client.registerWithEureka` property has “true” as a default value and is used to register Eureka clients.
 Since the application above registers a server, it must be explicitly set to "false" to stop the server from trying to register itself.
+        - `eureka.client.fetch-registry` - Indicates whether this client should fetch eureka registry information from eureka server.
+        - `server.port` - default value for the port is implicitly set to 8761

 ```yaml
 # Configure this Discovery Server